-A Program Extension is easy to do and can be done anytime during the semester preceding the program end date on the visa certificate.
-It is the student’s responsibility to request and make arrangements to obtain the new certificate for a program extension before the current document expires.
+A Program Extension is easy to do and can be done anytime during the semester preceding the program end date on the immigration document.
+It is the student’s responsibility to request and make arrangements to obtain the new document for a program extension before the current document expires.
 There is no “grace period” for students who did not do a timely program extension and OIS cannot “backdate” the extension in SEVIS.
-Failure to extend one’s program and obtain a new Form I-20 (or DS-2019 for J-1s) when necessary is a reportable event in SEVIS and will result in the student being out of status and possibly having to apply for re-instatement.
+Failure to extend one’s program when necessary is a reportable event in SEVIS and will result in the student being out of status and possibly having to apply for re-instatement.

 The OIS advisor responsible for processing program extensions for the student’s particular college will submit the request to SEVIS after document review and approval.
 The student will be notified via e-mail when the new I-20 or DS-2019 is ready for signature and pick-up.